askasys-code/mpv4all/README.md

 - <kbd> a </kbd> - Upmix audio from Stereo 2.0ch to Surround 7.1ch
 - <kbd> A </kbd> - Boost rear audio channels.
 Very good effect when you watch anime and movies.
+- <kbd> CTRL+a </kbd> - Listen only rear channels, just for fun.
+This work even for native 5.1 and 7.1 audio tracks.

 ## Example of Boosted Upmix Surround 7.1ch